-Conversion rights Holders may convert all or some of their debentures at any time prior to the close of business on the business day immediately preceding the maturity date at a conversion price of \$23.38 per share.
-The initial conversion price is indebtedness.
+The debentures are our senior unsecured obligations and will rank equally with all of our other senior unsecured indebtedness, including \$402.5 million of our 4.50% Convertible Senior Notes Due 2007 that we sold in November 2002.
 The debentures effectively rank behind all of our secured debt to the extent of the value of the assets securing those debts, and are structurally subordinated to all liabilities, including trade payables, of our subsidiaries.
-At June 30, 2002, we had \$75.0 million of secured debt outstanding under our credit facility, and our subsidiaries had approximately \$1.2 billion of outstanding indebtedness and other liabilities.
-For more information, see
+At September 29, 2002, we had \$155 million of secured indebtedness, comprised of \$45 million under our secured revolving credit facility, which has since been repaid, and \$110 million under our September 2002 term loan, and our subsidiaries had approximately \$933 million of outstanding indebtedness and other liabilities.
+In addition, our joint ventures had \$436 million of indebtedness, including trade payables and capital lease obligations.
+For more information, see "Description of Debentures-Ranking."